bt-diana/crud-api/README.md

 # CRUD API

 This project is a **simple CRUD API** using an **in-memory database** to manage users.
 The API supports creating, reading, updating, and deleting users, and it follows RESTful principles.
-The proejct is implemented using **Node.js**.
+It is implemented using Node.js with support for **horizontal scaling** via the Cluster API.

 ## Features